NoFishLikeIan/nofishlikeian.github.io/pages/home.md

 permalink: /
 eleventyNavigation:
   key: Home
-  order: 0
+  order: 1
----Hello!
+---

+Hello!
 I am Andrea, PhD candidate in Quantitative Economics at the [CENDEF group](https://cendef.uva.nl/), University of Amsterdam.
 [Here is my CV.](static/docs/cv-2023.pdf)

 ### PhD

-I work on economics of networks and environmental economics.
-Particularly **differential games** and **production networks**.
-I am currently working on a few papers.
-Check my [research page](/research) for more details.
+My research focuses on climate tipping points and their economic consequences.
+I am more broadly interest in environmental economics and game theory, particularly *differential* and *network* games.

+**I am currently on the job market.** Find the [latest version of my JMP here](../static/docs/tipping-point.pdf).

+You can find my work in progress in [research page](/research).

 ### On the side
 I like math and computers.
 I often play around with [Prolog](https://github.com/NoFishLikeIan/prolog-playground) and [Clojure](https://github.com/NoFishLikeIan/dietary-monitor).
 I love games of no chance, mainly chess and [domineering](https://webdocs.cs.ualberta.ca/~games/domineering/).
-I also like [hot water bottles](https://solar.lowtechmagazine.com/2022/01/the-revenge-of-the-hot-water-bottle.html) and economic history, especially history of central banking (checkout [this](https://www.jstor.org/stable/2599884) very good paper).
+I also like [hot water bottles](https://solar.lowtechmagazine.com/2022/01/the-revenge-of-the-hot-water-bottle.html) and economic history, especially history of central banking.

 ### Reading now: